CS-372-Project-1/calculator-and-more/README.md

 command: cargo run.
 Simply observe the output of the array program and follow the prompts to interact with the calculator program.

+The program will most likely run with warnings.
+This is due to Rust's compile-time usage checker, and we think it might be due to code coverage as well but we are not sure.
+Rest assured, this program has been tested thoroughly and works perfectly as intended.

 ## Language Coverage
 Facets of the language demonstrated by this program are:
 - Arrays